JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

-In the &lt;new build number&gt; value, you can use the \{`build.number`\} substitution to use the current build number automatically generated by TeamCity.
+In the &lt;new build number&gt; value, you can use the `{build.number}` substitution to use the current build number automatically generated by TeamCity.
 For example: